AnirudhRevanur/Hostel-Management/README.md

 Steps to run:

-1) Add the values for HOST, USER, PASSWORD, DATABASE in a .env file These values must match your local MySQL Connection Name the database as 'dbmsprojfinal'
+1) Add the values for HOST, USER, PASSWORD, DATABASE in a .env file.
+These values must match your local MySQL Connection.
+Name the database as 'dbmsprojfinal'
 2) Run python execute_SQL.py in the terminal
 3) Run python main.py in the terminal